intel-unesp-mcp/infieri2019-session1/README.md

 [SERVER]$ lscpu
 ```

-**1.3.3** In highly parallel processors such as the KNL, parallelism is present at two levels: task
+**1.3.3** In highly parallel processors such as the KNL, parallelism can be explored at least in three levels: data
-parallelism and data parallelism.
-Task parallelism comes from the massive number of cores in the processor.
+parallelism with vector instructions, task parallelism in shared memory with threads, and process parallelism
-Data parallelism comes from support for **vector instructions**, which make every core of the processor
+in distributed memory with message passing.
+Data parallelism comes from support for **vector instructions**,
-a single instruction multiple data (SIMD) processor.
-The 1st generation Intel Xeon Phi processors,
+which make every core of the processor a single instruction multiple data (SIMD) processor.
+The 1st generation
-released in 2012 and code-named Knights Corner (KNC), were first Intel architecture processors to
+Intel Xeon Phi processors, released in 2013 and code-named Knights Corner (KNC), were first Intel architecture
-support 512-bit vectors.
+processors to support 512-bit vectors.
 The 2nd generation Intel Xeon Phi processors, released in 2016 and code-named
 Knights Landing (KNL), also support 512-bit vectors, but in a new instruction set called Intel Advanced
-Vector Extensions 512 (Intel AVX-512).Let us run again the utility `lscpu` to obtain the AVX512 instructions
+Vector Extensions 512 (Intel AVX-512).
-available for the KNL processor we are using.
+Let us run again the utility `lscpu` to obtain the AVX512 instructions available for the KNL processor we are using.
 We are going to use the Linux `pipe`and `grep` commands.
-The pipe command allows us to use two or more commands such that output of one command serves as input
+The pipe command allows us to use two or more commands
-to the next, like a pipeline.
+such that output of one command serves as input to the next, like a pipeline.
 The symbol '|' denotes a pipe.
-The `grep` command works like a filter,
-searching a long string of characters for a particular pattern of characters, and displays or highlights all
+The `grep` command works like a filter, searching a long string of characters for a particular pattern of
-lines that contain that pattern.
+characters, and displays or highlights all lines that contain that pattern.

 ```bash
 [SERVER]$ lscpu | grep avx512